Would this Astrophysicist’s Resume Pass a Developer Job Screening?

 What Facebook is doing with image processing is really fascinating and difficult too.
 I want to learn more about Machine Learning.
 And I’m going to jump into the ML domain next on HackerRank to learn more about it.
 I’m really interested in learning how to process data in a very efficient way.

 By the way, why did you drop out of college for a while?

-I had a very low academic scores.
+Felipe: I had very low academic scores.
 I was 15 years old, and all my friends weren’t taking school very seriously at the time.
-And eventually my university professors said I can’t study there anymore.
+And eventually, my university professors said I can’t study there anymore.
 It was a very interesting semester.
-To make a living and fill up time, I taught English courses, I was a water, and I drove a public small car to earn money.
+To make a living and fill up time, I taught English courses, I was a waiter, and I drove a public small car to earn money.